pip-services/pip-services-docs/content/en/python/rpc/clients/direct_client.md

 description: >
     Abstract client that calls controller directly in the same memory space.

-    It is used when multiple microservices are deployed in a single container (monolyth) and communication between them can be done by direct calls rather then through the network.
 ---

 **Implements:** [IConfigurable](../../../commons/config/iconfigurable), [IReferenceable](../../../commons/refer/ireferenceable), [IOpenable](../../../commons/run/iopenable)

+### Description

+The DirectClientclass allows you to create clients that call a controller directly in the same memory space.

+Important points

+-  It is used when multiple microservices are deployed in a single container (monolyth) and communication between them can be done by direct calls rather then through the network.

 ##### Configuration parameters